ML4Society/seminars/README.md

-# seminars
-Seminar talks at the Oxford Internet Institute - Application of AI in Social Science
+# Seminar talks at the Oxford Internet Institute - Application of AI in Social Science